What are Hooded Eyes?

-Hooded eyes refer to excess skin that folds down from below the brow bone.6 They can even reach the lash line.
+Hooded eyes refer to excess skin that folds below the brow bone.6 They can even reach the lash line.

 Hooded eyes are a completely normal and common hereditary trait.
 You may have just one hooded eye.
 But, generally, you would have hooded eyelids for both eyes.

 Some hooded eyes may also happen with age.
 Aging eyelids can change the appearance and shape of your eyes, making them look droopy.

 How to Tell if You Have Hooded Eyes

 If the skin below your brow touches your lash line or comes close to it, you may have hooded eyes.
 Hooded eyes tend to sink deeply.
 You will not see a big eyelid space.
 Rather, you will see a crease.